ACSAlab/olive/README.md

 ### Edge Scope

-In the edge scope, an **edgeMap** function is used to compute and collect the information of the neighbors of a vertex.
+In the edge scope, an **edgeMap** function is used to compute and collect the information from the neighbors of a vertex.
 The collected value will be cached temporarily in the destination vertex (in *accumulator*).
 The user can further use it in vertex scope.
 This function mainly exploits the edge-level parallelism in the graph.

 **edgeMap** takes a user-defined struct *F* as input.
 The struct *F* contains a pair of functions *gather* and *reduce* (isomorphic to *map* and *reduce*).
 The *gather* function computes a value (a user defined type) for each directional edge in the graph.
-The *reduce*`* function takes the value and performs a logical sum operation on the *accumulator*.
+The *reduce* function takes the value and performs a logical sum operation on the *accumulator*.
 So the operator must be commutative and associative.

     struct F {
         __device__ inline AccumValue gather(VertexValue srcValue, EdgeId outNeighbors) {